 If you plan to live on campus in one of the residence halls, you must submit an online housing application.

 |What is my enrollment deposit and what does it do?

 Briar Cliff University asks that all traditional undergraduate students (including incoming first-years, transfer students, or international students) officially join the incoming class at Briar Cliff University but submitting a $75 enrollment deposit.
 Along with registering for new student orientation, this often viewed as the last step in the admissions process, the enrollment deposit helps Briar Cliff University to securing your scholarships and financial aid awards, and finalizing your housing space.

 The payment will go directly toward your tuition and fees at Briar Cliff.
-The enrollment deposit is fully refundable prior to the deposit deadline of May 1.
-After this date, if you choose not to attend Briar Cliff and have not requested a refund, you will forfeit the full amount of your enrollment deposit.
+The enrollment deposit is non-refundable.
 Contact admissions if you have any question or cannot afford this deposit.